-With the approach of the General Data Protection Regulation (GDPR) in May 2018, UK businesses need to know how to be compliant.
+With the deadline for General Data Protection Regulation (GDPR) well behind us, UK businesses need to know how to be compliant, and fast!

-Because the clock is ticking, firms nationwide are wondering: are we GDPR compliant?
+25th May seems a long time ago but firms nationwide are still wondering: are we GDPR compliant?

 Identify Stakeholders Affected by GDPR

 First things first, your stakeholders need to understand the impact that GDPR can have on a company.
 Whilst data protection has surely been addressed previously in-house under the Data Protection Act of 1998, the new law means you’ll now have to identify which personnel need to be aware of GDPR and its implications.

 This is a good time to create a list identifying all crucial stakeholders in your company, put GDPR on their radar, and ensure they evaluate the consequences of GDPR as it pertains to areas they are responsible for.

 If you carry out significant levels of monitoring on data subjects, process data pertaining to special categories (i.e. criminal offences), or are a public authority, you must appoint a Data Protection Officer (DPO).
 Firms should also take care to determine where the DPO will sit within the organisation’s structure and governance charts.
 The Information Commissioner’s Office (ICO) actually recommends that all businesses regardless of size designate a DPO as best practice.